top of page

 Bonus: in testing we found attaching your dog to the pub garden table is now so easy, you'll wonder how you ever managed a pint before.

-The suedette material is soft and the lead forms a natural handle loop that feels just right in your hand, plus the metal hardware is solid—no cheap plastic clips waiting to betray you mid-walk.
+The suedette material is soft, the lead forms a natural handle loop that feels just right in your hand, and the metal hardware is solid, no cheap plastic clips waiting to betray you mid-walk.

 dog testing the Oscar & Hooch training lead in blue